 The Portuguese occupied Goa for some 400 years or so, so the cuisine of Goa is multi-faceted.
-There is very traditional South Indian/Hindu food, food very much influenced by Portuguese cuisines, Musilm cuisine from the occupiers before the Portuguese, and there are cuisines of other groups in Goa eg migrant workers who come from the North of India.
+There’s the very traditional South Indian/Hindu food, food very much influenced by Portuguese/Catholic cuisines, and food from Muslim kitchens – they occupied Goa before the Portuguese.
+There are also the cuisines of other groups in Goa e.g. the migrant workers who come from the North of India to find labouring work.
 It is fascinating and layered.

 Feijoada is a Portuguese dish that has been adopted and adapted by Goa.
 This is a vegetarian version, aromatic with spices, coconut and tamarind.
 In Goa it is usually made with a variety of black eyed peas grown locally, but here we adapt by using kidney beans.

-You might like to try our recipes from Goa here and here, or perhaps Capsicums with Kidney Beans and Feta.
-Browse all of our recipes using kidney beans here and here.
-Explore all of our Indian recipes here and here.
-Be inspired by our Spring dishes here and here.
+You might like to try our recipes from Goa, or browse our recipes using kidney beans .
+Explore all of our Indian recipes, and our Indian Essentials are here.
+Be inspired by our Early Spring dishes.

 Not a fancy dish, Capsicums Stuffed with Kidney Beans and Feta is a comfort dish.
 A dish for cold Friday nights in front of the TV.

-With the remains of a bag of lentils sitting falornly on the kithen bench, I came across a recipe for Capsicums stuffed with Kidney Beans in my pile of hand written recipes saved over years.
+With the remains of a bag of lentils sitting forlornly on the kitchen bench, I came across a recipe for Capsicums stuffed with Kidney Beans in my pile of hand written recipes saved over years.
 I am also a sucker for stuffed vegetables.
 So when this recipe turned up, I knew that I had lunch in the bag.

 This isn’t a fancy dish.
 It is a comfort, homely, family dish that can be served for a quick, warming lunch or with a salad for a dinner eaten in front of the TV.